Freiburg's History for Pedestrians

 The Dukes of Zähringen

-According to old records duke Bertold II (1078-1111) moved out of his fortress deep in the woods of Zähringen in 1091 and had had built the beautiful Castrum de Friburch on the hill above Freiburg that today is called Schlossberg.
+According to old records Duke Bertold II (1078-1111) moved out of his castle deep in the woods of Zähringen in 1091 and had built the beautiful Castrum de Friburch on the hill above Freiburg that today is called Schlossberg.
 While you can still visit traces of the original Zähringen castle nothing but a description is left from the Castrum de Friburch.
-Nowadays on its former site a modern version, the Greiffeneck-Schlössle, invites the visitor to a drink or meal offering as a bonus the most magnificent view over the city of Freiburg.
+Nowadays on its former site a modern version, the Greiffeneck-Schlössle, invites the visitor to a drink or meal offering as a bonus the most magnificent view over the city.

 The old castle is situated above the village of Zähringen, nowadays a suburb of Freiburg.
-For a visit take streetcar number 2 to the terminus and count a 2 hours walk up the hill
+For a visit take streetcar number 2 to Zähringen and count a two hours walk up hill.

-A settlement at the foot of the Schlossberg housing the foot- and craftsmen that are needed to serve the masters of the castle soon reveals its commercial assets since two important roads cross the place.
-Today still visible is the Salzstraße running from West to East on which loads of salt were transported from Swabia passing through the Schwabentor.
-The other axis running North-South is formed by the broad Market Street now called Kaiser-Josef-Straße.
-Only in the 18th century the market moved from there to the Münsterplatz when the original grave yard around the cathedral had been transferred to a new cemetery in Herdern now called the old.
+The settlement at the foot of the Schlossberg housing the foot- and craftsmen needed to serve their masters of the castle soon reveals its commercial asset for two important roads cross the place.
+Today still visible is the Salzstraße running from west to east on which loads of salt were transported from Swabia passing through the Schwabentor.
+The other axis running north-south is formed by the broad Market Street now called Kaiser-Josef-Straße.
+Only in the 18th century the market moved from there to the Münsterplatz when the original grave yard around the cathedral was transferred to a new cemetery in Herdern now called the old cemetery.

 Duke Bertold II, a relief in the pedestrian circuit around the high choir of the Münster

 The Market Street entering Freiburg through the Martinstor took the important south-north traffic connecting Basle with big cities in the north like Frankfurt.
 No wonder that the crossroad on the foot of the Schlossberg soon developed into a booming merchandizing place.